 The 3 Different Profit Margins

-In any service business there is at least one Cost of Sale – i.e. the technical/hands-on employees’ labour cost.
+In any service business, there is at least one Cost of Sale – i.e. the technical/hands-on employees’ labour time/cost.

-Without a plumbing or electrical company’s tradespeople, the work can’t be carried out, so they are a Cost of Sale (and should be shown as such on the Chart of Accounts and Profit and Loss Statements).
+Without the service businesses technical employees, the work from the sale can’t be carried out, so they are best to be considered a Cost of Sale (and be shown as such on the Chart of Accounts and Profit and Loss Statements).

-Unfortunately, a lot of companies don’t have their employee labour allocated to being a Cost of Sale, which makes the Gross Profit and Gross Margin figures far less relevant and important.
+Unfortunately, a lot of companies don’t have their employee labour allocated to being Costs of Sale, which makes the Gross Profit and Gross Margin figures far less relevant and important.

-The Gross Margin on income (with technical employees considered a Cost of Sale) is a super important figure to know in a service and manufacturing business.
+The Gross Margin on income (with technical employees considered a Cost of Sale) is a very important figure to know in a service and manufacturing business.

 The gross profit of a business has to cover expenses, to make a net profit, so the aim is to increase the GP and Gross Margin in order to have a higher net profit.